Microsoft CEO addresses what is being done to set Xbox apart from the PS5

 The Xbox Series X and Xbox Series S released back in November and quickly became the most successful console launch for Microsoft.
 Knowing where to buy an Xbox Series X is currently still half the battle, with consoles continuing to quickly sell out.
 The PS5 has also enjoyed tremendous success since launch, and topped the console charts in the UK during November.

 Phil Spencer and Tim Stuart recently spoke about the ZeniMax acquisition, which will bring Bethesda's portfolio of games to the Xbox lineup.
-The pair revealed that Microsoft "will absolutely" buy more studios in the future.
-Spencer has also teased some unannounced projects in the works from Bethesda.
+The pair revealed that Microsoft "will absolutely" buy more studios in the future, and Spencer has also teased some unannounced projects in the works from Bethesda.

 Looking for something to play on your new next-gen console?
 Check out our pick of the best Xbox Series X games you can play right now or watch the video below.